 Spiritfolk try to lead a normal life among mortals.
 The facets of their attachment drive them to such mundanity, and spiritfolk will go to lengths to maintain the illusion that they are normal folk.

 The spiritfolk is aware of its true nature, even if it can’t recall everything, but the attachment is so strong that it will do what it feels it must to guard the secret of its nature.
-Common legends report spiritfolk who hold certain conditions for those around it to never forsake, such as not touching a certain object or broaching a certain subject, and when these conditions are broken, the spiritfolk surrenders its mortal shell and abandons its attachment, sometimes cursing one who forsook it.
+Common legends report spiritfolk who hold certain conditions for those around it to never forsake, such as not touching a certain object or broaching a certain subject, and when these conditions are broken, the spiritfolk surrenders its mortal shell and abandons its attachment, sometimes cursing the one who forsook it.

 A New Lease on Life

 When a spiritfolk adopts a body, it surrenders much of its spiritual existence and memory, creating a new identity of a sort.
 From the moment of this new “birth” it seeks to immerse itself in the attachment that spurned it to abandon its nature and cohabitate with mortals.
 The attachment gives the spiritfolk a sense of newfound wonder in exploring the world with a new perspective.
-It isn’t unusual for a spiritfolk to take up adventuring in further exploring an attachment or traveling with those who it has become attached.
+It isn’t unusual for a spiritfolk to take up adventuring in further exploring an attachment or traveling with those with whom it has become attached.

 Spiritfolk tend to take names that are common among the people it becomes attached to, but some prefer names after objects or concepts they adore.
 In some cases, a spiritfolk had a name before becoming a spirit and takes on that name again.
 In rare cases, a spiritfolk may use the name its spirit is known by, but this often results in its nature being uncovered, and forcing it to depart its attachment.